Cambodia issues announcement for mark owners to submit statement of use or non-use on time31 August 2023

 Law firms have reacted to improving IP conditions in the country by increasing the number of lawyers they have on the ground in Phnom Penh.
 Whereas many regional firms provided services to Cambodia from regional headquarters in Singapore or Bangkok in the recent past, most now have offices in the capital.
 Global law firms still tend to provide any support for Cambodia work through offices in Singapore, Bangkok, Hanoi, Ho Chi Minh City or another nearby city.

-Pheng Thea is co-founder of Abacus IP, the full-service intellectual property agency in Phnom Penh named Cambodia’s IP Firm of the Year at the 2021 Asia IP Awards,.
-His practice involves the registration and maintenance of hundreds of trademarks, patents, copyright, industrial design, enforcement, licensing/franchising, and IP litigation.
+Pheng Thea is co-founder of Abacus IP, the full-service intellectual property agency in Phnom Penh.
+His practice involves the registration and maintenance of hundreds of trademarks, patents, industrial designs and other forms of IP.
 Co-founder David Haskel, of counsel Sreypeou Chaing and external advisor Tom Pearson are also key contacts.
 The firm has completed a successful enforcement programme on behalf of a global, US-based real estate firm for trademark infringement and unfair competition, and has filed dozens of patent filings for PCT national phase and validation of foreign patents in Cambodia.
 Over the past year, its trademark litigation work has involved several investigations, contentious licensing and mediation procedures before the Cambodian Department of Intellectual Property Rights.
 Its clients are primarily multinational corporations seeking to protect their rights in Cambodia.
 On the patent side, the firm primarily does validation and re-registration of foreign patents under cooperation agreements between the Cambodian and Chinese, Singaporean and European patent offices, as well as PCT national phase filings.

-BNG Legal has a deep understanding of the local business environment and culture, which has led to the firm being recognized as one of the leading IP firms in the country.
+BNG Legal has a deep understanding of the local business environment and culture, which has led to the firm being recognized as one of the leading IP firms in the country, most recently named Cambodia trademark firm of the year at the 2023 Asia IP Awards in Singapore.
 Services offered include trademark search and registration, due diligence, licensing, franchising, anti-counterfeiting and enforcement.
 Principal partner Darwin Hem is a key contact for patent matters; Keopichchenda Long is another, as she heads the IP and technology practice group.

 Founded by three lawyers in 2003, Bou Nou Ouk provides a range of commercial legal services to foreign and local investors, handling both the “upstream” stages of investment such as licensing as well as the “downstream” stages consisting of everyday legal issues.